/ Overview

 / Approach

-• Prototypes and screen flows were used in sprint demos and testing, while rapid feedback cycles helped evolve the experience during delivery.
-This included refining submission and approval states based on testing insights so the final direction better supported user reassurance and follow-up.
+• I worked closely with developers during delivery, using sprint demos and rapid feedback cycles to refine submission and approval states so the final experience better supported reassurance and follow-up.

 / Challenges & Solutions